 Power Factor Correction:

-Power Systems & Controls solution to fluctuation power factor problems is our Series SC Synchronous Condenser.
+PS&C's solution to Power Factor Correction problems is our Series SC Synchronous Condenser.
+Power factor is the difference between the power needed to perform work and the electrical energy required to create that power.
 Power factor is the difference between the power needed to perform work and the electrical energy required to create that power.
 Think of it as water running down a stream and across that stream is a water wheel.
 The water that pushes the wheel does the work.
 However, the water that was not pushing the wheel does not mean it is not needed.
 If only the amount of water that did work was sent downstream to the water wheel, the stream would not be deep enough for the wheel to turn.
 In electricity, we call power that does the work real power (active), and the rest reactive power.
 The difference between real and reactive power is power factor.

 Rotary Solutions are often called Dynamic Power Factor Correction:

 To understand why poor power factor is a problem, we have to look at our steam and water wheel in a different way.
 First, assume all the water that pushes the wheel is used.
 And then, the water company only charges for that much water.
 However, the water company cost is more.
 You need enough water to turn the wheel, which they supplied, but they also had to keep the stream full enough to make that designated water useful.
 As a result, the water company supplied more water than needed.

 The water company got the water back that you did not use so they really can't charge you for it.
 Right?
 Well, not really because as the water ran down your stream, some of it was absorbed by the stream bed, some of it evaporated, etc. In any event, the water company had losses.
 Not only that, the water you needed to fill your stream filled up the water companies pipes, which meant they did not have the capacity to sell water to another customer.